Is Colored Slip the Same As Underglaze?

 The main difference between slips and underglazes is the Ingredients.

-Underglazes contain less amount of clay, a lot of stains and oxides, and may contain CMC or Veegum, or both.
+Underglazes contain less clay, more stains and oxides, and may contain CMC, Veegum, or both.
 The amount of clay, CMC, or Veegum depends on the underglaze manufacturer.
-Underglaze also contains a little Frit (mixture of silica and flux), to help the underglaze fuse to the pottery.
+Underglaze also contains a little Frit (a mixture of silica and flux), to help the underglaze fuse to the pottery.

 Colored Slips consist of colorants like stains and oxides, clay, and water.